Advanced Level - 3 daysview dates and locations

 - Identifying the main security threats and vulnerabilities for an embedded system

-- How to use common encryption and decryption standards
+- How to use common encryption and decryption standards for data-at-rest and data-in-motion

 - Key management and use of certificates for authentication